hugomarquez/ffi-cups/README.md

 # FFI-Cups
 [![Gem Version](https://badge.fury.io/rb/ffi-cups.svg)](https://badge.fury.io/rb/ffi-cups)

-This gem ffi-cups is a FFI bindings for libcups providing access to the Cups API through Ruby.
+ffi-cups is a FFI bindings for libcups providing access to the Cups API through Ruby.

 CUPS is the standards-based, open source printing system developed by Apple Inc. for macOS® and other UNIX®-like operating systems.
 CUPS uses the Internet Printing Protocol (IPP) to support printing to local and network printers. - from http://www.cups.org/